Real estate in Panama: Real estate ownership

 Ownership of private property transfers when the title deed is registered with Panama's Public Registry.
 Liens, mortgages and other security instruments are registered in Panama's Public Registry with online access to most of this information.

+However, the Public Registry does not publish verified transaction sale prices, and registered deeds may reflect declared or fiscal values rather than the actual amount paid.
+As a result, comprehensive and transparent data on real estate transaction prices is limited, making market price discovery more difficult compared to jurisdictions where finalized sale prices are publicly disclosed.